 Digital Accessibility

 Bellingham Technical College is committed to ensuring that all students and employees have equal access to information and technology.
 Digital accessibility is not only a legal requirement but also a fundamental aspect of inclusive education.
+Employees can submit their accessibility questions and document their work using the buttons on this page.

 Jump to back to Sections List